Tinker-Ware/summerschool-infrastructure/README.md

 ![](https://a.fsdn.com/allura/p/cmdrevd/icon) (NO SUDO) Clone the repo you're supposed to run inside `/opt/summerschool/`

-Probably you wont have permissions in that folder. fix it with `sudo chown -R vagrant:vagrant /opt/summerschool`
+Probably you wont have permissions in that folder. fix it with `sudo chown -R intern1:intern1 /opt/summerschool`

 - For the React page: https://github.com/Tinker-Ware/summerschool-frontend.git